tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 everything that is needed to run our method and put the results in an `IVar` to be consumed later.
 We will then `post` a block to our `@executor`.

-Finding the `@executor` is another chain of branching inheritance, but for my version of MRI Ruby, I eventually got to [`RubyExecutorService#post`](https://github.com/ruby-concurrency/concurrent-ruby/blob/082c05f136309fd7be56e7c1b07a4edcb93968f4/lib/concurrent-ruby/concurrent/executor/ruby_executor_service.rb#L17-L25).
+Finding the `@executor` is another chain of branching inheritance.
+For my version of MRI Ruby, I eventually got to [`RubyExecutorService#post`](https://github.com/ruby-concurrency/concurrent-ruby/blob/082c05f136309fd7be56e7c1b07a4edcb93968f4/lib/concurrent-ruby/concurrent/executor/ruby_executor_service.rb#L17-L25).
 Along the chain to the `RubyExecutorService`, one of the parent classes was